nicolashernandez/PyRATA/docs/user-guide.rst

 A compiled regular expression object is made of a Non-deterministic Finite Automata (NFA), the specification of having to start/end with the data and the lexicons which are used in its pattern elements.

-*Warning* v0.4 may have some display bugs and some states may not be displayed.
+*Warning* v0.4 may have some display bugs and some states may not be present.

 The following expression ``IN[pos~"JJ"]->CHAR(#S)->OUT[pos~"NN.",pos~"JJ"]`` defines the character state ``#S`` which can be get by the input state ``pos~"JJ"``and lead to two output states ``pos~"NN."`` and ``pos~"JJ"``.
 Characters ``#S``, ``#S`` and ``#S`` mean respectively *Start*, *Matching* and *Empty*.